Nurse anesthetist: Education

 A nurse anesthetist will need to complete at least three years of higher education, beyond the bachelor's of nursing degree.
-Many CRNA school applicants are also MSN (Masters in Nursing) holders in leadership or even a clinical realm like Nurse Practitioner (NP).
+Prior to 2025, all nurse anesthetists (CRNAs) were required to hold a Masters in Nursing Anesthesia.
+As of 2025, all new nurse anesthetists require a doctoral degree in nursing anesthesia: Doctor of Nurse Anesthesia Practice (DNAP) or Doctor of Nursing Practice specializing in anesthesia (DNP), the latter of which can also teach.

 Before becoming a nurse anesthetist, one must complete a Bachelors of Science in Nursing degree.
 A minimum of one year of full-time work experience as a registered nurse in a critical care setting is required before applying to CRNA school.
 The average experience of RNs entering nurse anesthesia educational programs is 2.9 years.
 Nurse anesthetists are required to attend accredited educational programs covering all areas of anesthesia.
 This education provides training about the anesthetics needed for patients in any type of procedure or surgery.
 After completing an accredited program, CRNAs must pass a national certification exam to acquire this designation.
 It is important to have the best education for this field for the significance of anesthesia.
-By 2025 the Council on Accreditation, the organization which accredits nurse anesthetist programs, will require all graduating CRNAs to be doctorate-prepared.